MUFG trims U.S. sell-side team to expand capital markets business - source

 In response to a request for comment, Herrmann said “I had a very good run for 8-1/2 years at MUFG.
 I was hoping to serve our clients for several more years, but a new horizon awaits.
 I hope to be back soon doing what I do best: forecasting the economy, the FOMC and the yield curve.”

-On April 21, MUFG also announced that it had hired George Goncalves from rival Nomura Holdings (8604.T) as head of U.S. macro strategy, to bolster its fixed income trading platform.
+On April 21, MUFG also announced here that it had hired George Goncalves from rival Nomura Holdings as head of U.S. macro strategy, to bolster its fixed income trading platform.

 Our Standards: The Thomson Reuters Trust Principles.